signalogic/SigSRF_SDK/mediaTest_readme.md

 * sampling rate, bitrate, DTX control, RF aware enable, number of channels, and other parameters can be specified in a codec confguration file entered on the command line

 * pass-thru mode (no codec), allows raw audio or USB audio to be converted / saved to wav file.
-Sampling rate, number of channels, and sample bitwidth can be specified in the confguration file
+Sampling rate, number of channels, sample bitwidth, and sample bitwise justification can be specified in the confguration file.
+This mode is useful for testing USB audio devices, for example some devices may have limited available sampling rates, 24-bit or 32-bit sample width, or other specs that need SNR and line amplitude testing to determine an optimum set of parameters for compatibility with 16-bit narrowband and wideband codecs

 * sampling rate conversion is applied when input sampling rate does not match the specified codec (or pass-thru) rate